 - Resign if unable to perform the required duties of the office.

-For additional information on responsibilities of officers and chairman, take a look at the job descriptions in the California State PTA Toolkit.
+For additional information on responsibilities of officers and chair, take a look at the job descriptions in the California State PTA Toolkit.

 The California State PTA does not recognize co-officers.
 “Co-officer” implies two people of equal rank sharing one position.
 In PTA, only one name may be listed for each office, and only one individual may vote.
 Bylaws may be amended to include additional officers to share the workload.
 Standing rules may be amended to allow officer or representative to attend and vote at Executive Board meetings.